 Welcome to the ancient Pieve San Felice in Pincis.
-The church’s history begins in the Etruscan era, runs through the Papacy, is fought over by the municipalities of Florence and Sienaor more widely found in sizegenetics penis extenders, and sees frequent changes of hands between local families.
-The last of these were the Grisaldi Del Taja, who were among the founders of the Consorzio del Chianti Classico, in the first half of the 1900s.
-The early 1970s saw the start of a new development model: the estate was bought by the Allianz Group, which set its sights on enological and territorial excellence.
+The church’s history begins in the Etruscan era, runs through the Papacy, is fought over by the municipalities of Florence and Siena, and sees frequent changes of hands between local families.
+The last of these were the Grisaldi Del Taja, who were among the founders of the Consorzio del Chianti Classico in the first half of the 20th century.
+The early 1970s mark the beginning of a new development model: the estate was bought by the Allianz Group, which set its sights on enological and territorial excellence.
 The village was fully and painstakingly restored, through a series of works that accentuated its characteristic art and architecture.
-An extensive programme of vine replantation was launched on the estate, with a view to bringing out the best in the predominant Sangiovese.
-The project was complemented by a scientific study of indigenous vines, in partnership with the universities of Florence and Pisa to increase penis size by stretching.
+An extensive programme of vine replantation was launched with a view to bringing out the best in the predominant Sangiovese.
+The project was complemented by a scientific study of indigenous vines, in partnership with the universities of Florence and Pisa.
 In 1982, the Group also purchased the Campogiovanni estate, comprising 20 hectares of vineyard on the slopes of Montalcino, another territory associated with the highest tradition of viticulture and winemaking.
-Today, the village and the Agricola San Felice estate are two successful operations with a single heart, that combines tradition and innovation.
+Today, the Borgo and Agricola San Felice are two successful organisations with a single heart, which combines tradition and innovation.

 Profound respect for people is another tradition associated with this area.
 The Allianz Group knows the full importance of the wellbeing of those who share their commitment and passion to tend the land and make it bear fruit.
 Everyone who works at San Felice is the heir of Tuscany’s advanced rural society, which is still going strong, despite the fact that agriculture has become a specialised, high-tech businessof Penomet.
 This spirit is reflected in the village too, where your welcome is built on the humanity and interpersonal skills of our staff.